210823-java-msa-wvu/Team-3/README.md

 - DM can upload a map
 - Users can place their pieces on the board.
 - Users can move their playable piece.
+- DM can interact with monsters on the board.